peterhinch/micropython-mqtt/NO_NET.md

 In the table below Feather refers to the Adafruit Feather Huzzah reference board or to the Huzzah with serial rather than USB connectivity.
 Mini refers to the WeMos D1 Mini.
 Pyboard refers to any Pyboard version.
-Pins are for the Pyboard test programs, but host pins may be changed at will in the application code.
+Pins are for the Pyboard test programs, but host pins may be changed at will in `net_local.py`.

 | Signal  | Feather | Mini | Pyboard | Signal  |